Dan013577947/PORTFOLIO_INVENTOPROFIT/README.md

-InventoProfit is a Final group project.
+InventoProfit is a Final group project and I am the main contributor.
 I made the program using Python and Tkinter Library for GUI, it has lots of features such as qr code auto generate for each item added, qr code scan using laptop/desktop camera, login and creation account system, forgot password, sales history, daily sales, weekly sales, monthly sales, expenses handling, inventory, and so on.
 I used txt as database, and used own logic to manipulate database in txt.
 The project needed huge patience and great data handling skills to fix the errors.
 I Included a video of InventoProfit working in my fb, feel free to watch my work :) https://www.facebook.com/share/v/1EjGzt5dWg/